wp-plugins/banner-effect-header/readme.txt

 3. You can even set a particular banner for each pages/posts.

 == Changelog ==
+= 1.2.2 =
+* HTML code is more robust on old browsers.
 = 1.2.1 =
 * Javascript code is more robust on old browsers.
 = 1.2.0 =